 According to generally accepted accounting principles, organizations that receive the free or discounted use of facilities, in which the donor retains legal title, for a specified period should report these promises as contributions receivable and as restricted support that increases temporarily restricted net assets.
 Expense should be recognized in the periods the facilities are used.
-Therefore, the Organization recognized contributions of \$140,000 and \$514,388 for the free use of facilities during the years ended December 31, 2016 and 2015, respectively.
-Contributions receivable are amortized as facilities expense on a straight line basis over respective terms.
-The Organization recognized facilities expense of \$323,396 and \$338,296 during the years ended December 31, 2016 and 2015, respectively.
+Therefore, the Organization recognized contributions of \$140,000 for the free use of facilities during each of the years ended December 31, 2017 and 2016.
+Contributions receivable are amortized as facilities expense of \$323,396 during each of the years ended December 31, 2017 and 2016.